hbronson01/rancher-docs/docs/faq/general-faq.md

 ## Will Rancher v2.x support Hashicorp's Vault for storing secrets?

 Secrets management is on our roadmap but we haven't assigned it to a specific release yet.
+However, Hashicorp's Vault is SUSE "Ready" Verified to work on Rancher.
+Documentation for this can be found in [SUSE's Partner Certification & Solutions Catalog](https://www.suse.com/pcsc/viewVersionPage?versionID=23747) or in [Rancher's partner charts](https://github.com/rancher/partner-charts/tree/main-source/charts/hashicorp).

 ## Does Rancher v2.x support RKT containers as well?